 When I saw him, I literally started to cry.

 Here’s me with another one of those amazing people.
 It was like meeting Winston Churchill (hey, I’m an English and Social Studies teacher).
 It was truly amazing.

 Even my personal children got in on the act.
 They knew what this had done for me.

-This son is almost twenty-six years old now, but I remember this day like it was yesterday.
+This son is thirty-three years old now, but I remember this day like it was yesterday.